npr/cdoc-spec-site/index.md

 #### Simplicity

-Despite its flexible and extensible nature, Collection.Doc is a very simple media type: it has only three top-level elements: attributes, links and errors.
-Attributes store "state", links communicate controls and relationships, errors are intended for comfortable debugging of client/server interactions.
+Despite its flexible and extensible nature, Collection.Doc is a very simple media type: it has only three top-level elements:

+- attributes: store "state",
+- links: expose controls and communicate relationships
+- errors: are intended for comfortable debugging of client/server interactions.